EXHIBITION

 BARDO

-The first major exhibition in Paris devoted to the work of Gerard & Kelly, Bardo features new sets of works by the duo that collectively illustrate the hybridity and multidisciplinarity of their practice, which is rooted in an ongoing investigation of history, architecture and sexuality.
-The exhibition is imagined as a time-based and multi-sensory experience, and the title, inspired by Tibetan Buddhism, refers to the transitional state between death and rebirth, during which consciousness undergoes profound changes.
-Through the evocation of saintly figures, openly or symbolically queer, Gerard & Kelly create a space for reflection and resonance between past and present, shadow and light, the profane and the sacred.
+The first major exhibition in Paris devoted to the work of Gerard & Kelly presents new bodies of work that together reveal the hybridity and multidisciplinarity of the duo’s practice, rooted in an ongoing investigation of history, architecture, and sexuality.
+Bardo at Marian Goodman Gallery unfolds as a time-based, multi-sensory experience.
+Its title, drawn from Tibetan Buddhism, refers to the transitional state between death and rebirth, a passage in which consciousness undergoes profound transformation.
+Through evocations of saintly figures—openly or symbolically queer—Gerard & Kelly create a space for reflection and resonance between past and present, shadow and light, the profane and the sacred.

 DOCUMENTATION